bitcraze/bitcraze-website/src/about/jobs.md

 #### Technical support
-Answer questions and help members of the community through emails, the forum, github issues, the store and other communication channels.
+Answer questions and help members of the community through emails, the forum, GitHub issues, the store and other communication channels.
 Questions range from basic tech support such as how to install the client, to detailed and complex issues.